-The "9-5" schedule is the most common work schedule, requiring employees to work Monday through Friday, from 9 a.m. to 5 p.m.
-However, many jobs differ slightly in their schedules.
-For example, some “9-5” jobs are Wednesday through Sunday, rather than Monday through Friday.
-Others require employees work from 8 a.m. to 6 p.m. or some other slightly different set of hours.
+The "9-to-5" schedule is the most common work schedule, requiring employees to work standard business hours: Monday through Friday, from 9 a.m. to 5 p.m.
+However, some jobs may differ slightly from these hours.
+For example, some “9-to-5” jobs are actually "8-to-4" jobs.
+Or Tuesday through Saturday, instead of Monday through Friday.
+But overall, a typical 9-to-5 job includes eight hours of work a day, five days a week.

-The variations in a work schedule are the result of the type of job and company.
-A restaurant hostess might have to work from 4 pm to midnight, for example, or a security guard might have to work overnight.
+The variations in a work schedule are a function of the type of job and company.
+A restaurant hostess might have to work from 4 p.m. to midnight, for example, or a security guard might have to work overnight.

 Shift Work Schedule

 Shift work schedules happen when a company divides the day into shifts and assigns employees to work set periods of time.
 Sometimes these shifts vary day to day or week to week (these are known as rotating schedules), while other times an employee is hired to work a specific shift (these are known as fixed schedules).

 There are also modified shift schedules, in which companies do not run 24/7 but instead open early and close late.
 Employees take shifts throughout the day to cover these hours.
 For example, someone might have a shift from 7 a.m. to 4 p.m., while another person might have a shift from 1 p.m. to 10 p.m.